Irkka/dml/rules/gameplay/game/round/action/turn/market/acquisition_attempt/seize_attempt.md

-# Seize Attempt
+# Seize Attempt Phase

+Every Acquisition Attempt towards Stocks on the Marketplace provoke opportunities for Seize Attempts.
+Seize Attempts are actions that Passive Players can declare against the declared Acquisition Attempt.

-The Player who's awarded the Seize Attempt can join in the Bidding Action of the Acquisition Attempt as explained in its sequence.
+The Player who's awarded the Seize Attempt can join in the Bidding Phase of the Acquisition Attempt as explained in its sequence.

 ## Seize Attempt Sequence